ege-kaya/autonomous-car/README.md

 # Autonomous Car
-The Autonomous Car, an embedded system which supports driving in manual and autonomous modes, with software written in C and realized with the LPC4088 microcontroller.
+An embedded system on four wheel which supports driving in manual and autonomous modes using ultrasonic and photosensitive sensors, with software written in C and realized with the LPC4088 microcontroller.

 Further information may be found in the project description and the report document.